nellore/intropolis/README.md

   7. comma-separated list of indexes of samples in which junction was found
   8. comma-separated list of corresponding numbers of reads mapping across junction in samples from field 7

-B. ftp://ftp.toinsert.com/intropolis.idmap.v1.hg19.tsv : a TSV with fields
+B. <a href="http://bit.ly/1PmKdpD" download>intropolis.idmap.v1.hg19.tsv</a> : a TSV with fields
   1. sample index used in field 7 of `intropolis.v1.hg19.tsv.gz`
   2. SRA project accession number
   3. SRA sample accession number